Top reasons for cart abandonment and how to address them

 Payment security concerns

-Customers are more vigilant when protecting their personal and financial information online.
+Customers are more vigilant about protecting their personal and financial information online.
 Suboptimal payment security and data privacy practices cause around 17% of customers to abandon their carts.

 What you can do